 If not, don’t be afraid to reach out to your credit card companies to see if they have any deals up for grabs.
 If they don’t, or you don’t have the credit capacity on your existing cards, you can shop online for a balance transfer card.

-As for the promotional introductory period, it varies from offer to offer, with the best rates and terms generally going to those who’ve got excellent credit.
+As for the promotional introductory period, it varies from offer to offer, with the lowest rates generally going to those who’ve got excellent credit.
 Those with a minimum credit score of 680 can expect transfer periods that last anywhere from 12 to 21 months.
 Keep in mind that some offers tack on a balance transfer fee to the tune of 0% to 4%, so it pays to read the fine print.

 How balance transfers can save you money